 GFCI outlets are designed to shut off power when they detect moisture or electrical imbalance.
 These are commonly installed in kitchens, bathrooms, garages, and outdoor areas.

 When a GFCI outlet trips, it can cut power not only to itself but also to other outlets connected downstream on the same circuit.
+This type of behavior is commonly associated with GFCI outlet issues.

 3. Loose Wiring Connections